I’m willing to bet that in the grand scheme of places on your “to visit” list, that visiting Jordan isn’t necessarily at the top of the list.

 Well, me for starters.

-Well, I think visiting Jordan is one of those things that absolutely qualifies.
+Well, I think visiting Jordan is one of those things that absolutely qualifies as something worth writing about.

 Jordan is hands down one of the most underrated travel destinations in the world, and I highly recommend that you consider adding it to your short list of places to visit.